Quote from Touch of Smoke

 Touch of Smoke isn’t my cup of tea.
 I am always reluctant to write reviews for books that I don’t enjoy reading and I must confess that this novel is too YA/New Adult-esque for my tastes; hence my 2 star rating – I thought it was OK, however, it has already received lots of 5 star ratings from happy readers.

-So, I hope my review of TOUCH OF SMOKE hasn’t discouraged you to find out more about the book yourself.
-Just click on any of the links below to check it or to find out more about the author.
+So, I hope my review of TOUCH OF SMOKE hasn’t discouraged you.
+Use any of my links to check it out yourself.
+Keep reading to find out more about the author.

-Thanks for taking the time to read my thoughts.
+Thanks for taking the time to read my thoughts about Touch of Smoke.

 Bye for now,